Nov 062020

 Although many of you may already do this, I want to share this secret anyway.
 For all of you that have not tried this, I think it is a definite game-changer.
 This little trick comes in very handy when I’m baking with the little ones and I don’t want three dozen cookies in the house because, truth be told, I can’t stop eating them!

-Then, after about 30 minutes in the freezer, pull them out, remove from the sheet pan and place them in a reclosable plastic bag.
+Then, after about 30 minutes in the freezer, pull them out.
+Remove them from the sheet pan.
+Place them in a plastic bag.
 Make sure to mark the cookie name, cooking instructions, and the date.
-That way, you can pull them out, at a moment’s notice, you don’t even need to thaw them first and bake however many you want.
-I do this with all of my cookie batters, it’s a great way to keep us from eating two dozen in short order!
-Additionally, it is nice to have a selection of two or three to pick from at any given time.
+You can pull them out at a moment’s notice.
+You don’t even need to thaw them first.
+Bake as many as you want.
+I do this with all of my cookie batters.
+Additionally, it is nice to have a choice of two or three kinds in the freezer.

 image_print